 What does SUV stand?
 As you may already know, SUV stands for Sport Utility Vehicle and it is a fast-rising car segment that’s become popular over the last few decades.

 Although SUVs come in different sizes today.
-Their history dates back to the first Chevrolet Suburban of the 1930s.
+Their history dates back to the 1935 Chevrolet Suburban which is credited as the first SUV.
 But it was until the introduction of the Jeep Cherokee in the 1980s that SUVs hit the spotlight.

 Their stylish design and big wheels are just as significant as their rugged appearance that inspired fun and adventure.